 Where to stay in Dublin?

 Due to the popularity, it is difficult to find a suitable place to stay in Dublin.
-In addition, you have to take into account that Dublin is not a cheap city to stay.
+Also, you have to take into account that Dublin is not a cheap city to stay.
 Keep in mind that you properly will pay $60 to $130 per night for a double room.
 We stayed in Harcourt Hotel and recommend it.
 If you want a little more luxury, Clayton Hotel Charlemont is recommended.
-Both hotels are located in the same street.
-The advantage of both hotels is that the price quality is very good.
+Both hotels are located on the same street.
+The advantage of both hotels is that the price-quality is very good.

-Tip: it is important that you reserve your room on time, because both hotels are very popular.
+Tip: you must reserve your room on time because both hotels are very popular.
 If you book via our link you can adjust your reservation up to 24 hours in advance.

 Price per night from: